China: WTO changes must support developing countries

 Wang gave no details of changes Beijing might support.
 But he said they also must address agricultural subsidies — a frequent complaint by developing countries against industrialized economies — and "discrimination against state enterprises," a reference to restrictions on Chinese government companies abroad.

-Beijing's insistence that it is entitled to special status as a developing country despite having grown into the second-largest global economy and a major manufacturer rankles its trading partners.
+Beijing's insistence that it is a developing country and entitled to special protections despite having grown into the second-largest global economy and a major manufacturer rankles its trading partners.
 That might dampen chances of reaching agreement on WTO reforms that would satisfy the United States, Europe and other governments.

+Other governments dislike Trump's tactics but echo U.S. complaints about Chinese market barriers and technology policy.

+Washington and Beijing have imposed penalty tariffs on billions of dollars of each other's goods in their dispute over U.S. complaints that China steals or pressures foreign companies to hand over technology.